 ALSO READNew call drop norms in a week, spectrum sale paper in August: Trai SBI questions Bengal's absorption ability as state FM asks for better CDR HFCL hits fresh 52-week high after exit from CDR mechanism Apple's stance on DND app issue unreasonable: Trai Bad news for telcos; Trai to impose up to Rs 10 lakh for call drops

+Amid increase in pesky calls and SMSes using tricks and technology, telecom regulator Trai today restarted the consultation process to curb the menace.
 "From complaints being received on regular basis and feedback from various sources, it is evident that problem of Unsolicited Commercial Communication (UCC) is far from being under control...
 "Unscrupulous elements are able to manage new connections and continue to indulge in these activities.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)